Cambridge105/liquidsoap-playout-machine/README.md

 - Settings for the target icecast endpoint stored in SSM Parameter Store, with the mountpoint and password as KMS-encrypted secure strings
 - Google Calendar API credentials and token files stored in SSM Parameter Store.
 The token file is a SecureString.
 - IAM role granting access to S3, Route53, SSM and KMS - see below
-- Launch Configuration containing the machine type, security group, IAM role, and the userdata.txt file from this repo added manually
+- Launch Template containing the machine type, security group, IAM role, and the userdata.txt file from this repo added manually
-- Auto-Scaling group set to a normal minimum/maximum/desired of 0 instances, pointing to the Launch Configuration
+- Auto-Scaling group set to a normal minimum/maximum/desired of 0 instances, pointing to the Launch Template
 - Schedule on the Auto-Scaling Group, to increase/decrease the ASG desired and minimum sizes when needed (currently done manually, outside the scope of this repo)

 ![Architecture diagram](https://github.com/Cambridge105/liquidsoap-playout-machine/blob/main/playout.png?raw=true)

 ## Machine setup
-The following tasks are performed by userdata.txt which should be part of the launch configuration.
+The following tasks are performed by userdata.txt which should be part of the Launch Template.
 This runs automatically when the EC2 instance is created.
 1. Installs required packages, including by running *opamstart.sh*  (See the Code Structure section, below)
 2. Clones this repo
 3. Gets the credentials and details of the studio stream from Parameter Store and writes them into the config.py file